Outreach and Missions Committee

 “To coordinate, support and promote the outreach activities of Gentle Shepherd Community Church at a local, national and international level.
 Outreach activites may support spirtual, emotional, physical or social needs of the community.”

-During these days of uncertainty, we must always remember that God is with us and He is always on our side.
-The need to help God’s people does not slow down.
+During these days of uncertainty, we must remember that God is always with us.
+The need to help God’s people does not slow down during a crisis.
 In fact, the need can be even greater.
-Although we are not physically in church every week, we can and should still support the Greener Village Food Bank.
-Monetary donations can be made directly to Greener Village or through Gentle Shepherd, using your weekly offering envelope.
-We anticipate that this will be the preferred way of donating for the foreseeable future, even after we can once again meet in person.
+Although most of us are physically back into church for our Sunday worship service, it is with many precautions.
+We have suspended our Greener Village monthly Food Bank Challenges.
+However, donations can be made directly to Greener Village or through Gentle Shepherd, using your weekly offering envelope.
+We anticipate that this will be the preferred way of donating for the foreseeable future.

-The Community Kitchen is beginning to open up to volunteers, with significant changes in policy and procedures, hours and number of volunteers required.
+The Community Kitchen is open again to volunteers, with significant changes in policy and procedures, hours, and number of volunteers required.
 Their Student Hunger Program has greatly expanded to provide food to students and their families affected by the Covid 19 crisis.
-Monetary donations are needed.
+Now that students are back in school, their back pack program is again in place.
+Check out their Facebook page, website or contact the Community Kitchen to see how you can help.
+Monetary donations are always needed.

-We pray for all who are feeling the effects of Covid 19, that all may feel the presence of our Holy Father in this time of uncertainty and as we adjust to our “new normal.”
+We pray for all who are feeling the effects of Covid 19, that all may feel His presence during this time of uncertainty and as we adjust to our “new normal.”

 Yours in Christ,